 The precise cause of the loss of hearing is not clear.
 The nerves of the inner ear that pick up sound could be destroyed by the decrease of blood flow possibly caused by these medications.
 That’s why prolonged use of these drugs may result in permanent hearing loss.

 2. Some Antibiotics Are Ototoxic

 Most antibiotics are most likely fairly safe when taken as directed and you don’t have an allergic reaction to it.
-But some types of antibiotic could raise the risk of hearing loss: Aminoglycoside.
+But some types of antibiotics could raise the risk of hearing loss: Aminoglycoside.
 Research is in the early stages so we haven’t seen solid facts on human studies yet.
 But there definitely seem to be certain people who have noticed hearing loss after taking these drugs.
 It’s persuasive enough to see the results of the animal tests.
 The medical industry thinks there could be something to be concerned about.
 Each time mice are fed these antibiotics, they ultimately get hearing loss.
 The following illnesses are commonly treated with Aminoglycoside antibiotics:

 - Bacterial meningitis